 Amelia B. Kyazze – Writer, Photographer and Political Analyst

-She is currently looking for a literary agent or publisher for her novels while working as a freelance editor and researcher.
 She was encouraged to find that she was long-listed for the Mslexia Woman’s First Novel Prize 2017.

 About her publications: